balto-data/jaffle-shop/README.md

 ## Example Balto project: `jaffle_shop`

 `jaffle_shop` is a fictional ecommerce store.
-This Balto project transforms raw data from an app database into a customers and orders model ready for analytics.
+This Balto project transforms raw data from an app database into a customers and orders model ready for analytics

 ### What is this repo?
 What this repo _is_: